Aging of South Korea: Sex preference

 In the twentieth century, selective abortion of female fetuses had an important impact on the low birth rate.
 In Korea, there was a strong sex preference for a son because of a focus on the preservation of the family name.
-Moreover, because South Koreans have a preference to have a son as a first child rather than as a second or third child, the abortion rate for female fetuses was high.
-These preferences caused a high ratio of men to women.

 From 1981 to 1988, the sex ratio at birth continued to increase to about 116.55 males to 100 females in the early 1990s.
-The natural sex ratio at birth is around 105 males to 100 females, so anything higher indicates sex-selective abortion.
+The natural human sex ratio at birth is around 105 males to 100 females, so anything higher indicates sex-selective abortion.
 Despite sex-selective abortion being illegal, the number of prospective parents aborting female fetuses after checking the sex increased.
 As a result, in 1988, the government banned doctors from revealing the sex of a fetus to expecting parents.

 Education cost

-Koreans prioritize their children's education, which is in alignment with their Confucian values, which emphasizes the relationship between higher education and socioeconomic status.
+Koreans prioritize their children's education, which is in alignment with their Confucian values that emphasize the relationship between higher education and socioeconomic status.
 Some Korean citizens send their children to expensive hagwon, for-profit after-school educational institutes, in the hope that their children achieve the high results required to enter a prestigious university.
 In 2009, more than 75% of South Korean children attended private academies.

 The hagwon curriculum emphasizes English, math, and writing because of the competitiveness of entering the nation's top three universities: Seoul National University, Korea University, and Yonsei University (collectively known as SKY).
 In Korean society, sending children to hagwon became a social norm to the point that those who cannot afford to send their children to hagwon are regarded by others as irresponsible and ignorant parents.

 In 2005, a national survey revealed that 18.2% of women aged 20 to 29 years chose not to have a second child because of the cost of extra education.
 Parents prefer no more than one or two children to focus on each child's success with the less financial burden.
 According to a survey by the Health Ministry in 2012, 90% of people who participated in the survey stated that they are reluctant to have children because of high education cost, including private education fees.

 Society of extreme competition

-Korea, like and even more than the other Far East countries, has a society with much competition and demands on individuals (from an early age at school and later in the workplace).
+Korea, like other East Asian countries, has a society with much competition and demands on individuals (from an early age at school and later in the workplace).
 Long working hours, constant social pressure for excellence generate stress and fear of failure among people, especially young people (this may also explain why Korea has one of the highest suicide rates in the world).
 As a result, many Koreans choose not to have children and sometimes even to remain single.
 And most married couples wish to have only one child to devote more means and energy to the educational and professional success of that one child.